Master of Public Administration

 PA 302 Organization Theory and Behavior

-This course focuses on organizational culture, organizational learning, conflict resolution, leadership-followership, and motivation in decision-making and brainstorming for alternative solutions by a competent and diverse work force.
+This course uses organizational culture, leadership, motivation, and learning to generate innovative practices by a competent and diverse work force.
 Specific skill sets are included for each topic, as well as outcomes assessment.
-Credits: 3

 PA 306 Policy Systems